IEEE Transactions on Medical Imaging

 IEEE Transactions on Medical Imaging is a monthly peer-reviewed scientific journal published by the Institute of Electrical and Electronics Engineers (IEEE).
 It covers technological aspects of medical imaging techniques.
-The journal was established in 1982 and It is sponsored by four IEEE societies, IEEE Engineering in Medicine and Biology Society, IEEE Signal Processing Society, IEEE Nuclear and Plasma Sciences Society, and IEEE Ultrasonics, Ferroelectrics & Frequency Control Society.
+The journal was established in 1982 and is sponsored by four IEEE societies, IEEE Engineering in Medicine and Biology Society, IEEE Signal Processing Society, IEEE Nuclear and Plasma Sciences Society, and IEEE Ultrasonics, Ferroelectrics & Frequency Control Society.

 Since 2025, the editor-in-chief is Ge Wang (Rensselaer Polytechnic Institute).
 Ge Wang's First Editorial, Flagship Toward the Future was published in March 2025.

 Abstracting and indexing

 The journal is abstracted and indexed in: